-You can read more about battery chargers in our “Battery Chargers for 4×4, Off-Road and Camping” blog.
-You can also watch the below video from our friends at Enerdrive (who make excellent AC to DC Battery Chargers) demonstrating their ePower chargers:
+You can read more about battery chargers in our "Battery Chargers for 4x4, Off-Road and Camping" blog.
+You can also watch the below video from our friends at Enerdrive (who make excellent AC to DC Battery Chargers for hard wired installations) demonstrating their ePower chargers:

 For camping inverter generators, check out the expert selections or explore the full range at My Generator.
 The most popular model for charging your camping battery packs (via a battery charger) is the Yamaha 2200w Inverter Generator Pack.
 This model while remaining lightweight and compact, still has enough power to run rooftop air conditioners and other appliances in your caravan.

 Shop our full range of Inverter Generators here!